How to build a Web scraper with Node.js

 Set up the project

-To start, we will use a boilerplate for the Node.js project we built on this tutorial.
-The branch express-mongo has Express and Mongoose already installed, so we can directly implement the Web scraping.
+We will use the project starter for Node.js, which we built in the tutorial.
+The Git branch "express-mongo" already has the Express Framework and Mongoose installed, so we can focus on building the Web scraper.

 git clone https://github.com/tericcabrel/node-ts-starter.git -b express-mongo node-web-scraping